 It's a stable, in-demand service.
 Personal computers aren’t going anywhere.
 People of all ages and experience levels have computers they rely on for entertainment, banking, connecting with others, and more.
 Unfortunately, there is also a constant threat of viruses and other issues, especially for those who use their computer to go online.
 This creates a steady pool of clients.

 You can create a flexible schedule for yourself and work the hours that work for you.
 While you'll have to adapt your schedule to meet customers' needs if you're making computer repairs at their homes, nothing stops you from rolling up your shirtsleeves at 3:00 a.m. if this is when you hit your stride.
 You can also start by working part-time as you build your business.
 Fixing computers can be started around a traditional job or other obligations.

 In addition, your overhead should be negligible, particularly if you’re working out of your home.
 But you’ll want to make sure you have free or low-cost software with the diagnostic capability and that you’re insured or bonded against mishaps.

 Disadvantages of a Computer Repair Home Business

-While there are many advantages to starting a home business repair service, there are a few downsides, too.
+While there are many advantages to starting a home-based computer repair service, there are a few downsides, too.
 Attracting customers can be a challenge in the beginning, whether you’re cold-calling potential clients, touting your computer repair skills at tech fairs, or handing out flyers at small businesses and residences.

 The competition from big outfits like Best Buy’s Geek Squad can be stiff, particularly at first.
 The job requires frequent and ongoing marketing, but you can build a strong word-of-mouth following over time.